 The early church’s practice of sharing possessions and goods with others was not communism because it was voluntary.
 Communism forces people to share what they have by compulsion.
 The distribution to others was not as it is in communistic philosophy, but they met the needs as they came.
 They were not a commune.
 Some in the church lost their way of feeding their families because of religious persecution.
 They were believers who thought of the material needs of their brothers and sisters.

 Although believers shared what they had, many still owned their own houses (Acts 5:46).
 Some sold their houses to meet the needs of others.
 The selling of their houses was voluntary (Acts 5:4).
-Those that sold their houses showed immense generosity motivated by their love for the Lord.
+Those who sold their houses showed immense generosity motivated by their love for the Lord.